bixb922/crank-organ/doc-hardware/README.md

 ![22 pin socket header](22-pin-socket.png)

-It's better to get a board where the schematic diagram is available online.
-This aids to solve some questions about the board, namely if a diode is necessary (see section on diodes below) or where the RGB LED (neopixel) is connected, if any.
-It might also help to solve the question whether the ESP32-S3 can be connected to 12V, but it's better to check the vendor's specs or ask the vendor (see section on DC-DC regulator below).

 ### ULN2003A or TBD62003A

+This is a standard current amplifier, that takes the signal from the GPIO ports and sources enough current to move solenoids at 12V.

-Both are plug compatible.
+ULN and TBD are plug compatible.
 The TBD leaves more voltage available for the solenoids.
 When on, the TBD takes away about 0.3V while the ULN2003A may take away up to 1V from the 12V.
 That means a bit more power consumption for the TBD compared to the ULN, but  better behaviour if battery level is low.
 Solenoids will have a bit more of force to move too.

 ULN2003A and TBD62003A have flyback diodes included (also called kickback diodes).
 No need to worry about these.

 Both IC can handle 90 Ohm 12V solenoids well.
 If the resistance is lower, you'd have to check the data sheets for the individual and combined current limit.

-### !N4007 or 1N5822 diode
+### 1N4007 or 1N5822 diode
 When connecting a PC to the USB port of the ESP32-S3, this diode will prevent the current flowing back into the 12V to 5V DC-DC regulator.

 Almost any diode rated 1A average current and 20V minimum will do.
 Schottky diodes such as the 1N5822 are slightly more appropriate for this function.
 Zener diodes must not be used here.
 The average current is at most 150mA, the suggested diodes work well with 1A average.

-### Important note on the diode
+*Important note on the diode*

 Some ESP32-S3 boards have this diode on the board.
 If that is the case, *don't* add this diode, since this may lower input voltage too much.